vernchao91/vernchao91/README.md

 🏃‍♂️ [MazeRunner](https://vernchao91.github.io/Maze_Runner/) was created for my passion for gaming.
 I made this game as a casual escape the maze gameplay with obstacles to avoid or get through.

 🌱 Frameworks that I am currently learning are Python, Django, Firebase and C++.
 I'm determined to expand my knowledge constantly.
-Don't be surprised if I just become the jack of all trades!

 🎮🏀🏈⚽ A few things about myself is that I'm very competitive.
 I love playing games and sports and I also love watching sports and esports.
 My passion grows from using technology at such a young age!
 I now love the fact that I can use my knowledge to make my career part of my hobby!